NxPKG/khulnasoft-docs/content/waf/security-analytics/index.md

 * Mitigation action applied to the request
 * Cache status
-* Status code returned by the origin server to Cloudflare (in case of a cache miss)
+* Status code returned by the origin server to Khulnasoft (in case of a cache miss)
-* Status code returned by Cloudflare to the client
+* Status code returned by Khulnasoft to the client
 * Security scores for the request (attack, bot, uploaded content scanning)
 * Request properties